 Super Mario with four games on the same cartridge, might pack graphics that probably occupy 80% of rom space!
 Player can choose at the beginning between these legendary titles: Super Mario Bros., Super Mario Bros.
 2, Super Mario Bros.
 3, and Lost Levels.
 Each one offers a different approach to platform gaming, including some 'adventure' for the third installment.
 Everything that made the reputation of Mario games is there: the hidden bonuses, secret passages ... and the impressive life of these games!
 Consider this: on average, forty minutes to clear for Super Mario Bros., a good hour for the second, over three hours for the third one ... and another hour to finish the Lost Levels.
 Here we are with a total of almost six hours of gaming for this cartridge, and more!
 Expect to spend triple or quadruple, if you don't already know by heart these titles.
 Moreover, players will come back willingly.
 This is also the case for Spinmaster... but it differs for one thing: the game is cleared within twenty-five minutes!
 The fact that it's an arcade game certainly doesn't allow a lenght of several hours, but still...
 It's really short!
 Let's not make further insult to injury, the Data East game is logically crashed in this chapter by Nintendo's hit.

-If the action is more intense in Spinmasters, accuracy and timing are more than appropriate in the Mario games.
+If the action is more intense in Spinmasters, accuracy and timing are more appropriate in the Mario games.
 The Data East soft uses three buttons: A for attack, B jump, C for the Special.
 Holding A charges a powerful attack (two levels of power).
 You can also perform a slide with down+AB, and it's of course possible to kill enemies by jumping on their heads - like in Mario.
 The range of weapons available is large, it goes from the basic Yo-Yo to the boxing gloves, through the ice picks, fireballs or shurikens.
 Funny detail, the attack with C changes depending on the weapon used.
-Two, the action is even more fun and cooperation allows to go further in the game, while having a great time.
+Two, the action is even more fun and cooperation allows to go further in the game.
 Mario has a completely different approach of gameplay.
 On the one hand, the hero is much smaller, even in its 'Super' version.
-Suddenly, the playing area and the opportunities are greater.
-The action is less intensive than in Spinmaster but calls for skill, timing and accuracy.
+The playing area and the opportunities are greater.
 The jumps are sometimes not obvious and enemies know how to be aggressive for some.
 The difficulty is not extreme, that's right: but the length of games will appeal to a certain regularity from the players if they want to overcome!
 In Mario, A is used to run faster (hold) or shoot projectiles, while B controls the jump.
 Our plumber can turn into different forms by retrieving items: growing in size or gaining the ability to launch fireballs, or even fly.
 Levels are sometimes labyrinthian and the different games are hell addictive.
 Simplicity is the strength of the Mario games, and the time shows how these foundations were solid.
-Still a fantastic pleasure to play, almost twenty years later.

 Data East's Spinmaster stands as an excellent platform game, having as only flaw its limited life.
 Difficult in this case to deal with Super Mario All Stars, the best reference of all times!
 The Neo Geo game dominates obviously head and shoulders on the realization, but Nintendo made the difference with the replay value and life (twelve times its competitor!) and the steel-tempered gameplay of its Mario games.